gokiburikin/gkbrkn_noita/README.md

 - **Glass Cannon**: You deal 3x damage, but take 3x damage.
 - **Heavy Shot**: Costs more mana, reduce damage bonus, but increase critical chance.
 Lower average DPS, more useful across spells that can crit.
 - **Increase Mana**: Disable.
+- **Projectile Repulsion**: No longer rejects self projectiles, performance improvements.
 - **Reduce Stun Lock**: Reduces the time the player can't fly for when taking a knockback hit.
 - **Revenge Explosion**: No longer activates on environmental / self damage, fixes the explosions not proccing when taking rapid tick (fire) damage.
 - **Revenge Tentacle**: No longer activates on environmental / self damage, fixes the tentacle not proccing when taking rapid tick (fire) damage.
-- **Projectile Repulsion**: No longer rejects self projectiles, performance improvements.
+- **Spiral Shot**: Complete rewrite to fix the extremely heavy performance cost.

 ### Perks
 - **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.
+- **Blood Magic**: Your life force is used in place of mana.
 - **Chain Casting**: Your spells now chain cast (all spells gain Trigger - Death.)
 - **Demolitionist**: Your spells cause larger, more powerful explosions.
 - **Duplicate**: Duplicate the wand you're holding (or a random wand in your inventory if you're not holding one.)